-Our Topeka and Lenexa education centers have Technology Resource Centers (TRCs) for student and faculty use.
-Each TRC has computers, a printer, a scanner and a CD burner.
-The Topeka center – located in Room 117 – has three computers, and the Lenexa TRC – located in Room 203 – has six.
-Both TRCs are open from 9 a.m. to 10 p.m.
+Our Lenexa education center has a Technology Resource Center (TRC) for student and faculty use.
+The TRC has computers, a printer, a scanner and a CD burner.
+The Lenexa TRC – located in Room 203 – has six computer and is open from 9 a.m. to 10 p.m.
 Monday through Thursday and 8 a.m. to 5 p.m. on Friday and Saturday.
-The TRCs are equipped with Windows, MS Office, Internet, email and a number of other types of applications.
+The TRC is equipped with Windows, MS Office, Internet, email and a number of other types of applications.

 Animals in the Computer Labs